QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Mouse.md

 ## Geographic distribution

-Mouse spirits prefer warm, mild climates, and the vast majority of them can be found in [[Osun Tanum]] for most of the year.
+Mouse spirits prefer warm, mild climates, and the vast majority of them can be found in [Osun Tanum](../Map/Osun%20Tanum/Osun%20Tanum) for most of the year.
 They have been known to travel in droves seasonally.

-They are also common throughout [[Alastor]], regularly relied upon for the management of the country's complex systems of governance, and are credited as the primary reason it continues to run efficiently.
+They are also common throughout [Alastor](../Map/Alastor/Alastor), regularly relied upon for the management of the country's complex systems of governance, and are credited as the primary reason it continues to run efficiently.

 ## Sociology

-Mouse spirits are filled with wonder and always eager to learn new things, notable for their close relationship with human society second only to the [[Cat|cat spirits]].
+Mouse spirits are filled with wonder and always eager to learn new things, notable for their close relationship with human society second only to the [cat spirits](./Cat).
 They are also known to be very skittish, and while many humans will claim they don't know why, the mouse spirits are quite outspoken about the common demeaning treatment they receive for their small stature and childlike appearances, mostly from humans and cat spirits.

 Despite that, they carry on largely undeterred, and are typically among the highest echelons of academia and their chosen professions.
 Their endless natural curiosity combined with their short life expectancies make them uniquely motivated and driven individuals.